 She had methodically checked the contents numerous times since she and her mother had bought the ruler, pencils, eraser and a shiny pencil sharpener from the post office in the village.

-Finally, it was time and after helping Daisy into her blue anorak which had the stitched school badge on its left breast, the little one stroked it with her hands and exclaimed proudly “I am a big girl now aren’t I mommy”.
+Finally, it was time and after helping Daisy into her blue blazer which had the school badge stitched on its left breast.
+The little one stroked it with her hands and exclaimed proudly “I am a big girl now aren’t I mommy!”

-As tears filled her mothers’ eyes, she held her little daughter close and with a mixture of sadness and pride answered “Yes, you are my darling, your mommy’s big girl”.
+As tears filled her mothers’ eyes, she held her little daughter close and with a mixture of sadness and pride answered “Yes, you are my darling, you’re mommy’s big girl”.

-Once they neared the school, Daisy spotted lots of children all wearing the same blue coat.
 She was smiling broadly and started skipping alongside her mother.
-She was going to love big school, she just knew it.
-She belonged.
+How she was going to love big school, she just knew it.

 Once in the playground, Daisy looked around.
 All of a sudden, she felt a little nervous as she stood there wondering what to do next.
 She spotted some girls walking towards her and skipped towards them, smiling.

 The little girl could feel the hot tears stinging her eyes as she decided she didn’t want to be friends with these girls.
-She turned her back on the big girl who was still teasing her after quietly telling her “You’re not very nice”.
-She found her path blocked by two other girls who had joined the group.
+She turned her back on the big girl who was still teasing her after quietly telling her “You’re not very nice.”
+As she turned she found her path blocked by two other girls who had joined the group.

 Daisy looked around desperate for somebody to come, where had her mommy gone?
 She wanted somebody to see and to tell the naughty girls off but nobody came.
-She felt so alone, school wasn’t supposed to be like this.
-She was a big girl, she was at school but right now she felt very tiny and awfully sad.
+Daisy felt so alone, school wasn’t supposed to be like this.
+Wasn’t she a big girl because she was at school?
+Right now she felt very tiny and awfully sad.
 She just wanted to go home and never come back to the silly school.

 When she got there, the bigger girl had already tipped out all the lovely sharp pencils and was one by one breaking the points off.
 Next she snapped Daisy’s special ruler in two and then threw the rubber and shiny pencil sharpener up high and over the hedge.

-“Yeah”, piped up one of the other girls “We will get you Daisy cow”.
-Tears rolled down Daisy’s red cheeks to a chorus of “Daisy cow, Daisy cow”.
+Tears rolled down Daisy’s red cheeks to a chorus of “Daisy cow, Daisy cow.”

 ©Tracey Louise Marinelli